Easter Song: Background

 Annie Herring began writing songs soon after her marriage in 1969, at first sharing them only with her husband and siblings, then with others who wanted to hear them.

 When she wrote "Easter Song", Herring believed that the song should be sung by a choir, not by herself and her two siblings, who comprised 2nd Chapter of Acts.
 One day Herring sang it for a friend, Jimmy Owens, thinking he might be able to use it in one of the musicals he was writing.
 Owens knew that the song was for 2nd Chapter of Acts to sing, and convinced Herring that the group should record it.

-Unfortunately, 2nd Chapter of Acts' band didn't share Jimmy's vision, and the drummer complained that he didn't hear any drums in that song at all.
-Buck Herring, Herring's husband, wouldn't take "no drums" for an answer, and told the drummer firmly to just play something, anything.
+2nd Chapter of Acts' band did not share Jimmy's vision, and the drummer complained that he did not hear any drums in that song at all.
+Buck Herring, Herring's husband, would not take "no drums" for an answer, and told the drummer firmly to just play something, anything.
 The drummer put a different beat to the song, taking it once and for all out of the realm of a choral piece, and into the lilting rhythm.
 Then another friend, Michael Omartian, added the energetic keyboards that has given the intro the title of "the single most recognizable intro in contemporary Christian music".